dssg/hitchhikers-guide/dssg-knowledge/pipelines/README.md

 Most data-science projects have the same set of tasks:

 1. ETL: extracting data from its source, transforming it, then loading it into a database.
-2. Preprocess data: This might include imputing missing values and choosing the training and testing sets.
+2. Pre-process data: This might include imputing missing values and choosing the training and testing sets.
 3. Train the model(s): You can try different algorithms, features, and so on.
 4. Assess performance on the test set: Using an appropriate accuracy metric (e.g. AUC), examine the performance of your model "out of sample."
 5. Think of new things to try.
 Repeat steps 1 through 4 as appropriate.

 Often, by the time you build a couple dozen models, you're struggling to remember the details of each.
 What features did you use for each?
 What training and testing split?
 What hyperparameters?

 Your code might be getting messy too.
 Did you overwrite the code for the previous model?
 Maybe you copied, pasted, and edited code from an earlier model.
+Can you still read what's there?
 It can quickly become a hodgepodge that requires heroics to decipher.

 In this session, we will introduce the data pipeline, an approach that helps you simplify the modeling process.